OTC Derivatives Trade Reporting in Australia – What do I have to report?

 • the clearing member that cleared the transaction – if any.

 Reporting entities should review their obligations and their IT capabilities to ensure that all required data is able to be collated and reported to ASIC.
 Compliance with the Rules will rely on systematic collation of information, and timely and accurate reporting.
-Do not hesitate to contact us if you would like to discuss the requirements and how we can assist.

 Contact us